 3. Known infection with HIV, hepatitis C virus (HCV), or hepatitis B virus (HBV).

-4. Previous vaccination with any licensed or investigational RSV vaccine before enrollment into the study, or planned receipt throughout the study of nonstudy RSV vaccine.
+4. Previous vaccination with any licensed or investigational RSV vaccine before enrollment into the study, or planned receipt throughout the study of nonstudy RSV

 6. History of severe adverse reaction associated with a vaccine and/or severe allergic reaction (eg, anaphylaxis) to any component of the investigational product(s),

 7. Subjects with known or suspected immunodeficiency, as determined by history and/or

 8. Subjects who receive treatment with immunosuppressive therapy, including cytotoxic